bipokot/Kabu/README.md

 [Extend your patterns](doc/patternExtension.md) to use convenient scoping capabilities provided by lambdas (like in regular DSLs).

+### Features
+- **Instant DSL generation**: generate or change style of your DSL in less than 1 minute.
+- **[Rich support for Kotlin operations](doc/patternSyntax.md)**: Kabu supports almost all operations usable for DSL creation (and some previously considered useless).
+- **Any pattern complexity**: if it's syntactically correct, Kabu will generate it.
+- **[Pattern extensibility](doc/patternExtension.md)**: use lambdas with receiver in a more convenient and safe way by  [extending](doc/patternExtension.md) your pattern.
+- **Retrieving actual used operator**: know whether `<` or `>` was used in runtime expression (`in`/`!in` for inclusion).
+- **Propagation of user given names**: generated code takes into account user given names for elements.
+- **Conflict resolution**: possible conflicts between declarations for different patterns are resolved automatically.
+- **Minimum pollution principle**: generated code is placed to appropriate visibility scopes, maintaining your codebase as clean as possible.
+- **Hidden implementation details**: most implementation details (fields of holder classes, internal structure of context delegate class, etc.) are hidden from inadvertent usage.
+- **Good diagnostics**: see origins of elements which cause troubles to fix them.

 ## Examples

 **Simple pattern (Example-002)**